nicolascrausaz/TomcatPIV/README.md

 ## Step by step

-The steps to be taken are explained in the word document.
+The steps to be taken are explained in the pdf document under documentation.